Steven Schneider

-Steven Jay Schneider is an American film producer, author and critic best known for his work in the horror genre.
-He has been involved in several film franchises, including the Paranormal Activity, Insidious, and the films: Split (2016), Glass (2019), and Knock at the Cabin (2023).
+Steven Jay Schneider (born January 25, 1974) is an American film producer, author and former critic best known for his work in the horror genre.
+He is the founder of Room 101, Inc. and co-founded Spooky Pictures with Roy Lee.
+He is best known for his involvement in the Paranormal Activity and Insidious franchises, as well as producing the films Blair Witch (2016), Pet Sematary (2019), Watcher (2022), Late Night with the Devil (2023), Strange Darling (2023), The Plague (2025), The Long Walk (2025) and Hokum (2026).

 Education

-Schneider has a master's degree in philosophy from the University of London.
+Schneider went to Hunter College High School, and later received a master's degree in philosophy from the University of London.

 Career

-Schneider gained prominence through his involvement in the film series, Paranormal Activity.
-American film producer Jason Blum credits Schneider as the person who identified Paranormal Activity and brought the project to his attention.
-With Blum and Oren Peli, Schneider co-produced the horror film Insidious, which was made for under $2 million but grossed over $50 million worldwide.
+Schneider gained prominence through his involvement in the Paranormal Activity franchise.
+Blumhouse Productions founder Jason Blum credits Schneider as the person who identified Paranormal Activity and brought the project to his attention.
+With Blum and Oren Peli, Schneider co-produced the horror film Insidious, which was made for $1.5 million and grossed over $100 million worldwide and spawned a franchise.
 Other films that Schneider produced include The Lords of Salem and Knock at the Cabin.

 Schneider has focused on strategic production deals.
 In 2012, he partnered with co-producer Adi Shankar to sign a multi-year agreement with multinational entertainment company Entertainment One.
-Additionally, Schneider founded the independent production company Spooky Pictures Schneider later signed a multi-film production deal with Indian company Balaji Motion Pictures and genre label Dark Hell, focusing on Hindi-language thriller and horror projects.
+In 2020, Schneider and Roy Lee co-founded the independent production company Spooky Pictures.
+Schneider later signed a multi-film production deal with Indian company Balaji Motion Pictures and genre label Dark Hell, focusing on Hindi-language thriller and horror projects.

 Schneider has also authored several books specializing in horror cinema and film psychoanalysis.